devinbost/pulsar_workshop/scenarios/message-enrichment/README.md

 ## 5.1.
 Run Pulsar Consumer Client App

-The following script [`runConsumer.sh`](bash/runConsumer.sh) is used to run the Pulsar consumer client app that consumes the enriched messages from `topic 2`.
+The following script [`runConsumer.sh`](bash/runConsumer.sh) is used to run the Pulsar consumer client app that consumes the enriched messages from the "processed" topic, `msgenrich/testns/processed`.

 ```
 Usage: runConsumer.sh [-h]